Blendify/blender-manual/blender_docs/manual/interface/keymap/blender_default.rst

    Causes :kbd:`Tab` to open a pie menu (swaps :kbd:`Tab` and :kbd:`Ctrl-Tab`).
 Pie Menu on Drag
    Activate some pie menus on drag.
-   This allows to have separate actions assigned to to pressing :kbd:`Tab` and holding :kbd:`Tab` while moving the mouse.
+   This allows to have separate actions assigned to pressing :kbd:`Tab` and holding :kbd:`Tab` while moving the mouse.